05

 Hopefully, this text will need to be edited in the near future and we will add a camping in Faro here instead.
 Today the only way to stay in Faro in a motorhome is to do some “wild camping”.
 There are several parkings that allow motorhomes and we have been to two of them.

-If you want a camping and not “just a parking” there is a great one in Olhao, just outside of Faro.
+If you want camping and not “just a parking” there is a great one in Olhao, just outside of Faro.
 At Camping Olhao you have everything you need and you are still close to Faro.
 You can walk to the train station and take the train to the city center of Faro.

 Faro is the hub of the Algarve.
 However, there are several cities that you might want to see while staying in Faro.
 The train goes daily to many cities and they are well worth a visit.